eyalyehiely/learning/README.md

 ### Lobby Page

-- The Lobby page displays a list of code blocks, each represented by a name (e.g., “Async case”).
+- The Lobby page displays a list of code blocks.
 - Users can choose a code block, which will navigate them to the Code Block page.

 ### Code Block Page